-4.14 Recurring Billing Charges
+4.4.7 Recurring Billing

-Recurring Billing is an option offered to Cardmembers to make recurring Charges automatically on their Card.
-The Recurring Billing Charges are for a product or service the Cardmember agrees to pay periodically and automatically (e.g., membership fees to health clubs, magazine subscriptions, and insurance premiums).
+Recurring Billing is a payment method where the Cardmember consents and authorizes the Merchant to Charge the Cardmember's Card account on a periodic basis (e.g., membership fees to health clubs, magazine subscriptions, and insurance premiums).
+Each payment may be for a variable or a fixed amount.
 If a Merchant offers Cardmembers the option to make Recurring Billing Charges, the Merchant must clearly and conspicuously disclose all material terms of the option including permission to receive updated Card account information and all cancellation policies, obtain the Cardmember's express written consent prior to billing, and provide confirmation after the first Recurring Billing Charge.
 If the material terms of the option change, the Merchant must notify the Cardmember and obtain express written consent to the new terms.